 Welcome to the One Book, One Community Middle School Reading Program

-Join us as we learn about the world of Dinosaurs
+Join us as we learn about the Johnstown Flood of 1889

 About the Author